Dysgraphia

 Dysgraphia Treatment

 Treatment for dysgraphia should be customized based on a student’s age, symptoms and other individualized factors.
-During treatment, a qualified dysgraphia therapist will isolate the many discrete skills required to write effectively, then teach those skills one-by-one so students are not overwhelmed or frustrated by the complexity.
+During treatment, a qualified structured literacy therapist will isolate the many discrete skills required to write effectively, then teach those skills one by one so students are not overwhelmed or frustrated by the complexity.

-Qualified therapists should be trained in the use of both structured literacy methods and dysgraphia-specific methods of intervention.
+Qualified therapists should be trained in the use of both structured literacy methods and dysgraphia-specific methods.
 In addition, results are best when therapy is provided one-on-one so that treatment can be fully customized for individual needs.
-Finally, research shows that regular practice is a critical factor in learning outcomes and should be a part of any rigorous dysgraphia intervention program.
+Finally, research shows that regular practice with feedback and coaching is essential and should be a part of any rigorous dysgraphia intervention program.
+The Lexercise Educational Games included in the Lexercise Structured Literacy Curriculum™ accomplish this in only 15 minutes of practice per day.